sam217pa/emacs-iexpand/README.md

 ---
 [![License GPLv3](https://img.shields.io/badge/license-GPL_v3-green.svg)](http://www.gnu.org/licenses/gpl-3.0.html)

-Add an expansion to hippie-expand that allows calling functions from a typed symbol.
-This is cool because one can just type a symbol, and call `hippie-expand`, which will trigger the command if there is one associated with the symbol at point; the typed symbol will be deleted, restoring buffer state.
+Calls interactive functions from a typed symbol.
+This is cool because one can just type a symbol, and call `iexpand`, which will trigger the command if there is one associated with the symbol at point; the typed symbol will be deleted, restoring buffer state.

 Users can define expansion tables in the spirit of `abbrev` tables — that is, in a per-mode fashion, respecting the hierarchy